ForomePlatform/anfisa/doc/dev/concepts/view_pre.rst

     The request does not have serial form of call, since information on a single variant might be wide enough.

     HTML representation for some aspects contain active elements that might be used in the Front End application for user needs.
-As a result, the user can hide and restore columns in wide tables for transcripts and cohorts.
+As a result, the user can hide and restore columns in wide tables for :term:`transcripts<transcript>` and :term:`cohorts<cohort>`.

 .. _accurate_vs_technical: